-Because everyone’s life is full of changes; transferability is an important feature of MET.
-After the beneficiary of a MET contract turns 18 years old, all or a portion of the contract may be transferred to an immediate family member (as defined in the contract) without any tax implications.
+Because everyone's life is full of changes; transferability is an important feature of MET.
+After the beneficiary of a MET turns 18 years old, all or a portion of the credits may be transferred to an immediate family member (as defined in the contract) without any tax implications.
 Typically, immediate family member is defined as the spouse, mother, father, brother, sister, legally adopted brother or sister, child, legally adopted child, niece, nephew or cousin of the first degree of the Beneficiary.
-Refer to the “Contract Definitions” section of your contract.
+Refer to the "Contract Definitions" section of your contract.

-To transfer a MET contract the original beneficiary needs to complete Form 2781 Notice to Transfer a MET Educational Benefits Contract and submit a $25 transfer fee.
+To transfer a MET the original beneficiary needs to complete Form 2781 Notice to Transfer a MET Educational Benefits Contract and submit a $25 transfer fee.

 Contracts that have been terminated for a refund, use at a Michigan private, or out-of-state institution are not eligible for transfer.